Senate Bill No. 89

 (3) Upon rejecting an agreement filed under this section, the commission shall issue written findings detailing any deficiencies in the agreement.

-NEW SECTION.
-Section 11.
+Section 10.
 Determination of eligible carrier status -- universal service support.
-(1) The commission is authorized to designate telecommunications carriers as eligible for federal universal service support in accordance with 47 U.S.C.
+(1) The commission is authorized to designate telecommunications carriers as eligible for federal universal service support, in accordance with 47 U.S.C.
 214(e)(1) and 47 U.S.C.
-254. This authorization applies to all telecommunications carriers notwithstanding the carrier's exemption from further regulation by the commission.
+254, and for any Montana universal service funds.
+This authorization applies to all telecommunications carriers notwithstanding the carrier's exemption from further regulation by the commission.

 (3) Upon receiving a petition from a telecommunications carrier and consistent with the public interest, convenience, and necessity, the commission may, in the case of an area served by a rural telephone company, and shall, in the case of all other areas, designate more than one telecommunications carrier for a service area, so long as each additional requesting telecommunications carrier meets the requirements of 47 U.S.C.
 214(e)(1).
 Before designating an additional eligible telecommunications carrier for an area served by a rural telephone company, the commission shall find that the designation is in the public interest.